 705 Sixth St., NW; 501 G St., NW

-These sister ramen shops can get packed, but it’s worth angling for a stool at either to slurp delicious noodle soups.
-Daikaya offers a small menu with Sapporo-style ramen, while upstairs, a dimly-lit izakaya is the place for cocktails and small plates.
+These sister ramen shops can get busy, but it’s worth angling for a stool at either to slurp delicious noodle soups or graze on Japanese-inspired small plates at Daikaya izakaya above.
+Daikaya offers a small menu with Sapporo-style ramen, while upstairs, the dimly-lit izakaya is the place for cocktails, Japanese whiskeys, and shares.
 Bantam specializes in chicken two ways: fried and in rich soups.

 410 Seventh St., NW